formancehq/numary-sdk-python/docs/TransactionsApi.md

 # **count_transactions**
 > count_transactions(ledger)

-Count transactions

-Count transactions mathing given criteria
+Count the transactions from a ledger.

 ### Example